luiswitz/onebitcode-bootcamp2-tips/README.md

 - [Pencil](http://pencil.evolus.vn/) - Pencil is built for the purpose of providing a free and open-source GUI prototyping tool that people can easily install and use to create mockups in popular desktop platforms.

+- [Gravity Designer](https://designer.io/) - Gravity Designer is a software to manage vectorized images, like icons, prototype ideas, and others.

 ## Websites and Articles

 ## Books